Shivampurbia/DummyAuthWithUIAndAPI/README.md

 **Project Description: React Native Authentication App**

-Create a comprehensive React Native authentication app with a multi-page UI, integrating authentication APIs, Redux for state management, and local storage for token persistence.
+Created a comprehensive React Native authentication app with a multi-page UI, integrating authentication APIs, Redux for state management, and local storage for token persistence.
 The app includes Signup, Login, and Home pages, with essential features such as error handling, loading indicators, and seamless navigation flow.

 **Dummy api's**